Demographics of Filipino Americans: Post-1965

 Following the enactment of the Immigration and Nationality Act of 1965, until at least the 1990s, the Philippines became the largest source of Asian immigration, providing one-fourth of Asian immigrants to the United States.
 Filipinos were the largest number of Asians immigrants to the U.S. and the second-largest immigrant population after Mexicans.
 Into the 1990s, Filipino immigrants included many highly educated and higher skilled immigrants.
 A significant portion of them worked in the medical field filling medical personnel shortages in the U.S. in areas like nursing.
 As a result of the shortage of nurses, the Philippines become the largest source of healthcare professionals who immigrated to the U.S. In the 1960s, nurses from the Philippines became the largest group of nurses immigrating to the U.S. surpassing those immigrating from Canada.
 By the 1970s, 9,158 Filipino nurses had immigrated to the U.S., making up 60% of its immigrant nurses.
 By 2000, one in ten Filipino Americans, or an estimated 100,000 immigrants, were employed as nurses. in 2020, the estimate of Filipino American nurses increased to over 150,000, or 4% of the all nurses in the United States.
 In 2020, 7% of those employed in the medical field were Filipino American.
 Another result of the Immigration and Nationality Act of 1965 was that family reunification based immigration added to the total number of Filipino immigrants resulting in two distinct economic groups within the Filipino American community.

 Like other immigrant groups, Filipino immigrants clustered together both out of a sense of community and in response to prejudice against them.
 This created the first Little Manilas in urban areas.
 As time passed, immigration policies changed, and prejudice diminished, leading to a decline in the presence of Little Manilas.
 Between 1965 and 1985, more than 400,000 Filipinos immigrated to the United States.
 In 1970, immigrants made up more than half (53%) of all Filipino Americans.
 In 1980, Filipino Americans were the largest group of Asian Americans in the entire US.
 Half a million of the Filipino American population were immigrants, making up 3.6% of all immigrants in the U.S. outnumbering United States-born Filipino Americans two to one.
 In the 1980s, 1990s, and 2000s more than half a million Filipinos obtained legal permanent resident status in the U.S. during each decade.
 In 1992, the U.S. Navy ended the Philippines Enlistment Program because of the end of the 1947 Military Bases Agreement.
-It had allowed about thirty-five thousand Filipinos to join the U.S. Navy, many of whom immigrated to the U.S. Filipino Americans tended to settle in major metropolitan areas, and in the West in a more dispersed fashion.
+It had allowed about thirty-five thousand Filipinos to join the U.S. Navy, many of whom immigrated to the U.S. (Note: The last of the 1992 Filipino recruits of the United States Navy retired in 2022.)
+Filipino Americans tended to settle in major metropolitan areas, and in the West in a more dispersed fashion.
 They also intermarried more than other Asian Americans.